wuyaheng/foodie/README.md

 # Foodie

 ## Description
-Foodie is a full stack web application created using React, express, MongoDB, JavaScript and yelp API.
-It allows users to search for restaurants in a specific location based on their interest.
+Foodie is a full-stack web application that allows users to search for restaurants in a specific location based on their interest.
 Users can see the restaurant's photos, phone number, address, and ratings.
 It also allows users to bookmark any restaurant they like for future reference.

 ## Table of Contents